AxonFramework/extension-multitenancy/README.md

 #### Overriding default message source

-You can override default message source for each tenant by defining following bean:
+You can override the default message source for each tenant by defining the following bean:

 ```
     @Bean